India's LEAD pioneers disruptive School EdTech solution in K-12 schools

 In April 2021, GSV Ventures invested in LEAD, marking its first investment in the Indian School EdTech space.
 LEAD raised $30 million as part of this Series D funding round led by GSV Ventures, along with WestBridge Capital.

-GSV has been investing in the $7-trillion global education market and features in Insider magazine's inaugural list of top 100 seed investors.
+GSV has been investing in the $7-trillion (number from GSV website) global education market and figures in Insider magazine's inaugural list of top 100 seed investors.
 It partners with the most significant companies in the 'Pre-K to Gray' digital learning sector, investing in exceptional entrepreneurs driving massive digital disruption, such as LEAD.

 Deborah Quazzo, Managing Partner, GSV Ventures, said, "GSV seeks to invest in global EdTtech companies driving the highest Return on Education ("ROE") - lowering cost, increasing access, improving learning outcomes and leveraging teachers - and LEAD epitomizes the delivery of the highest ROE to its students, parents, teachers and school partners.
 We are very proud to be aligned with this world class team of entrepreneurs and educators."